Chapter 23 BWV 115 Mache dich, mein Geist, bereit

 Was it intentional or accidental?
 Only five weeks separate these works and so they would have been heard by the same congregations within quite a short period.
 Are there any clues to be found in the texts?

 C 114 is both a confession and an invocation—-do not despair since the Lord is merely testing us with the punishments we fully deserve.
 C 115 exhorts the good Christian to be always guarded and prepared for Satan’s cunning ruses.
 In a sense the two texts are different versions of the same theme.
 Trials and punishments will be put upon us through God’s will and Satan, of course, is a part of God’s plan to tempt and test mankind.
 Obviously it is dangerous to attempt to second-guess Bach’s complex thinking and planning; but could it be that he wanted to present his congregations with an echo of the earlier work?
-Might he have wished to remind them of its emphasis i.e. that we need not despair and should take comfort even from the most distressing of circumstances?
+Might he have wished to remind them of its emphasis i.e. that we need not despair but should take comfort even from the most distressing of circumstances?

 One wonders how many of his congregation would have noticed.
 Or again, might this be another example of Bach’s personal relationship and manner of communicating with his own God?